ArielDomchik/EKS-Pod-Deployment-with-ECR-Image-Pulling/README.md

     kubectl get services

 This will output a list of services in your EKS cluster.
-You can then open a web browser and navigate to http://<LoadBalancer DNS name>:80 to see the load balancer in action.
+You can then open a web browser and navigate to http://<LoadBalancer DNS name>:80 to see the load balancer in action